 2021.
 Michael Everdell, Paul B. Melchin, Ash Asudeh & Daniel Siddiqi.
 Beyond c-structure and f-structure: On the argument-adjunct distinction in O’dam.
-In Miriam Butt and Jamie Y. Findlay and Ida Toivonen, eds., Proceedings of the LFG21 Conference.
+In Miriam Butt, Jamie Y. Findlay and Ida Toivonen, eds., Proceedings of the LFG21 Conference.
 Stanford, CA: CSLI Publications.
 125-145.

 Abstract.
 In this paper we examine the argumenthood properties of Controlled Complement Clauses and Non-Complement Subordinate Clauses in O’dam.
 We show that in O’dam only controlled COMPs are arguments, while other putative complement clauses are adjunct relative clauses that elaborate on a pronominal OBJ incorporated in the matrix verb.
 We use the LRFG framework to capture both the argumenthood properties of the two types of clauses in O’dam as well as the patterns of object marking on the matrix verb by taking advantage of mismatches between c-structure (phrase structure and f-descriptions) and v-structure (the vocabulary items realizing this structure).